"Aladdin" Trailer Is A Frustrating Reminder That Will Smith Is Not Truly Blue

 Let this be a warning to Disney, who's taking a lot of risks this year with more live-action adaptations, from Dumbo to Lion King: they do so at their own peril.
-When Will Smith wasn't a blue Genie, we demanded a blue Genie, damnit!
+When Will Smith wasn't a blue Genie, we demanded a blue Genie, dammit!
 When Will Smith pretended to be a blue Genie, we were offended by this smurf imposter.
-All we want is our childhood perfectly crystallized in 2019's special effects so we can swallow it down like a nostalgia pill.
+All we want is for our childhood to be perfectly crystallized within 2019's special effects so we can swallow it down like a nostalgia pill.
 Is that so much to ask?

 POP⚡DUST | Read More...

 - 10 Dos and Don'ts to Surviving Reboots in 2019 - Popdust ›